behnazkhoshnood/tadig-restaurant/README.md

 ## **Features Left to Implement**

-- In future I want to make an app for the restaurant.
+- In the future, I want to make an app for the restaurant.

-- I want to add the loyality chart which is functional.
+- I want to add a functional loyalty chart.

 - I want to make a logo for the restaurant.

-- Social media profiles of Tadig restutant will be added in future.
+- Social media profiles of Tadig restaurant will be added in the future.

-- Use original photos with same backgrounds.
+- Use original photos with the same backgrounds.

 - Add a food delivery system.